Octolus/OctoIntel/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability in Reverse-Proxy-Reveal, please follow these steps:
+If you discover a security vulnerability in OctoIntel, please follow these steps:

 ### 1. Do Not Open a Public Issue